discordjs/guide/guide/creating-your-bot/command-handling.md

 ## Receiving command interactions

-Every slash command is an `interaction`, so to respond to a command, you need to create a listener for the `interactionCreate` event that will execute code when your application receives an interaction.
-Place the code below in the `index.js` file we created earlier.
+Every slash command is an `interaction`, so to respond to a command, you need to create a listener for the <DocsLink path="class/Client?scrollTo=e-interactionCreate" /> event that will execute code when your application receives an interaction.
+Place the code below in the `index.js` file you created earlier.

 ```js
 client.on('interactionCreate', interaction => {